TeaPearce/TeaPearce.github.io/_pages/about.md

 ---

 <!-- ## About ## -->
 __About.__ I'm an AI researcher with wide-ranging interest across AI and machine learning.
-In 2022, I joined Microsoft Research in the [Game Intelligence team](https://www.microsoft.com/en-us/research/group/deep-reinforcement-learning/) team.
+I am based at Microsoft Research in the [Game Intelligence team](https://www.microsoft.com/en-us/research/group/deep-reinforcement-learning/) team.

 __Previous.__ I completed my PhD at the [University of Cambridge](https://www.ifm.eng.cam.ac.uk/research/supply-chain-ai-lab/), spending time at the [Alan Turing Institute](https://www.turing.ac.uk/), and then did a postdoc at [Tsinghua University](https://ml.cs.tsinghua.edu.cn/).
 In my previous life I qualified as a Chartered Accountant with Ernst & Young (EY), building forecasting and valuation models for clients across London finance.
 I also spent one year in Taiwan studying 中文.

 __Research.__ I have deep expertise in _imitation learning_, _world modeling_, _generative modeling_, and _uncertainty estimation_.
-Whilst my PhD centered around Bayesian deep learning (e.g. [ensembling](https://arxiv.org/abs/1810.05546) and [priors](https://arxiv.org/abs/1905.06076)), recently I have focused on applying ideas from generative modeling to RL-type settings, e.g. [Diffusion BC](https://arxiv.org/abs/2301.10677).
-My [work](https://arxiv.org/abs/2104.04258) on behavioral cloning for Counter-Strike has been [widely shared](https://youtu.be/UvoyMGxN89Y?si=4vIkctZ3EijukYJj).
+Whilst my PhD centered around Bayesian deep learning (e.g. [ensembling](https://arxiv.org/abs/1810.05546) and [priors](https://arxiv.org/abs/1905.06076)), recently I have focused on applying ideas from generative modeling to RL-type settings (e.g. [using diffusion for BC](https://arxiv.org/abs/2301.10677)).
+My [work](https://arxiv.org/abs/2104.04258) on behavioral cloning for video games has been [widely shared](https://youtu.be/UvoyMGxN89Y?si=4vIkctZ3EijukYJj).

-__Research Philosophy.__ 1) I adopt a probabilistic view of neural networks to help understand today's algorithms and design those of tomorrow.
+1) I adopt a probabilistic view of neural networks to help understand today's algorithms and design those of tomorrow.
 2) I believe that the agent-environment framework, with sequential decisions and interactive learning, is the correct setting to be studying to make long-term progress in AI.
 3) My research generally places roughly equal weighting on theory and empirics.

 __Get in Touch.__ If you'd like to chat about research, collaborating together, or other opportunities, reach me via email at $x$@microsoft.com, where, $x=\text{tim.pearce}$.
 I'm more active on Twitter than here, so for up-to-date news, [follow me](https://twitter.com/Tea_Pearce).